Pushpalanka/mongodbuserstore/README.md

 # mongodbuserstore

-First create a Database in MongoDB named wso2_carbon_db In mongodb if you create a empty database without a collections it will store it in RAM and not store permanelty therefore create a samle connection using below script db.system.js.save(
+First create a Database in MongoDB named wso2_carbon_db In mongodb if you create a empty database without a collections it will store it in RAM and not store permanelty therefore create a samle collection using below script db.system.js.save(

    {